facebook/stylex/README.md

   },
 });

-const styleProps = stylex.apply(styles.root, styles.element);
+const styleProps = StyleX.apply(styles.root, styles.element);
 ```

 ## Development

-This is the development monorepo for stylex.
+This is the development monorepo for StyleX.

 ### Structure